Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: -homology planes with -fibrations

 \section{$\Q$-homology planes with $\C^{**}$-fibrations}

-In Section \ref{sec:classification} we have classified \QHPs of log general type which satisfy the Negativity Conjecture \ref{conj:negativity} and admit no $\C^{**}$-fibration, see \eqref{eq:assumption}.
+In Section \ref{sec:classification} we have classified \QHPs of log general type which satisfy the Negativity Conjecture \ref{conj:negativity} and admit no $\C^{**}$-fibration, see assumption \eqref{eq:assumption}.
 Here we go back to $\Q$HPs with $\C^{**}$-fibrations.
 They are much easier to understand.
-In fact, as we have remarked in the introduction, they are classified in \cite[Theorem 1]{MiySu-Cstst_fibrations_on_Qhp} (to be precise, loc.\ cit.\ is formulated for $\Z$HPs, but the proof works for $\Q$HPs as well, the only difference is that one has to include type $(T3C_{2})$ in the statement).
+In fact, as we have remarked in the introduction, they are classified in \cite[Theorem 1]{MiySu-Cstst_fibrations_on_Qhp} (to be precise, loc.\ cit.\ is formulated for $\Z$HPs, but the proof works for $\Q$HPs as well, the only difference is that one has to include types $(UC_{2-1})'$ and $(T3C_{2})$ in the statement).
 It was observed in \cite{Su-hp_having_rational_pencils} that the proof can be much simplified by means of Lemma \ref{lem:no_lines}, which was not available at that time.
-In order to deduce Theorem \ref{CLASS} from loc.\ cit, we need to slightly adjust this result: for example, we are interested in the minimal log smooth completions, while loc.\ cit.\ considers those completions for which the $\C^{**}$-fibration extends to a $\P^{1}$-fibrations with disjoint sections in the boundary.
-Hence for the convenience of the reader, we give an independent argument below; of course relying on Lemma \ref{lem:no_lines}.
+In order to deduce Theorem \ref{CLASS} from loc.\ cit, we need to slightly adjust this result: for example, we are interested in the minimal log smooth completions, while loc.\ cit.\ considers those completions for which some $\C^{**}$-fibration extends to a $\P^{1}$-fibration with disjoint sections in the boundary.
+Hence for the convenience of the reader, we give a self-contained argument below; of course relying on Lemma \ref{lem:no_lines}.